Lukas MacNaughton: Club career

 In 2016 and 2017, MacNaughton played his summer soccer with League1 Ontario side North Toronto Nitros, making a total of nine appearances and scoring four goals over two seasons.

 In 2018, MacNaughton played for League1 Ontario side Alliance United FC, making eight appearances.

 MacNaughton signed for Canadian Premier League club Pacific FC in March 2019.
 He made his debut in Pacific FC's inaugural match as a starter and received two yellow cards, becoming the club's first ever sent off player in a 1–0 victory over HFX Wanderers.
 MacNaughton scored his first goal for Pacific FC on July 31, netting a header against Valour FC in an eventual 2–2 draw.
 He made twenty league appearances that season, scoring two goals, and made two appearances in the Canadian Championship.
 On January 17, 2020, MacNaughton re-signed with Pacific for the 2020 season.
 In November 2020, he once again re-signed for the 2021 season.

 On January 25, 2022, MacNaughton transferred to MLS side Toronto FC on a two-year contract, with club options for 2024 and 2025, for a rumoured transfer fee of $175k.
 He made his debut on March 5, coming on as a substitute in a 4–1 loss to the New York Red Bulls.
 He scored his first goal for Toronto FC on July 26 in the 2022 Canadian Championship Final against Vancouver Whitecaps FC.

 On April 25, 2023, MacNaughton was traded to Nashville SC, along with up to $200,000 of general allocation money, for forward CJ Sapong.
 He made his debut on May 6 against the Chicago Fire.
 Macnaughton scored his first goal for his new club on May 17, netting the second in an eventual 2–1 victory over Inter Miami.
 In November 2023 Nashville announced they had exercised MacNaughton's contract option, keeping him at the club.

 In late December 2024, MacNaughton was traded to D.C.
 United in exchange for $150,000 in General Allocation Money and $50,000 in conditional General Allocation Money, with Nashville also retaining a sell-on clause.
+On November 26, 2025, the team announced that they had declined his contract option.

+In February 2026, he signed with St. Louis City SC through June 2027, with an option for the 2027–28 MLS season.

 International career

 MacNaughton was born in the United States to a Canadian father and an Austrian mother.
-He grew up in Belgium and holds citizenship of Belgium, United States, and Canada.

 He represented Canada at the 2015 FISU Universiade Games and 2017 FISU Universiade Games.
 He scored against Brazil during the 2017 Games.

 MacNaughton was called up to the Canada men's national soccer team for the first time in November 2022, for a friendly against Bahrain ahead of the 2022 World Cup.
 On November 11, he made his debut for the team, coming on as a substitute.
 He travelled and trained with the team at the 2022 FIFA World Cup, although was not an official member of the 26 man roster.